Helen Clark: Third term: 2005–2008

 In 2005, following that year's general election, Labour and the Progressive Party renewed their coalition, with confidence and supply arrangements with both New Zealand First and United Future in exchange for giving the leaders of those parties ministerial positions outside Cabinet.
-Clark became first Labour leader to win three consecutive elections.
+Greens were excluded from the resulting coalition, due to a refusal by United Future and NZ First to work with the Greens in cabinet.
+They were, however, able to negotiate a cooperation agreement which saw limited input into the budget and broad consultation on policy.
+Both co-leaders were appointed as government spokespeople outside cabinet, responsible for Energy Efficiency and for the Buy Kiwi Made campaign.
+Clark became the first Labour leader to win three consecutive elections.
 Clark won 66% of her electorate's votes, or 20,918 votes with a 14,749 majority.

 On Armistice Day, 11 November 2006, Clark attended a service in Hyde Park, London, where a monument commemorating New Zealand's war dead was unveiled.
-During her visit she met Queen Elizabeth, Prince Charles and British Prime Minister Tony Blair.
+During her visit she met Queen Elizabeth, Prince Charles and British prime minister Tony Blair.

 On 26 May 2006, Clark ordered a military deployment to the 2006 East Timorese crisis alongside international partners.

 Clark's major overseas visit of her third term was a trip to the United States in March 2007, where she met with George W. Bush in Washington.
 Despite her strained relationship with the President, they agreed on many issues, including working cooperatively in foreign affairs, commerce and the need for both nations to work toward energy security.

 On 8 February 2008, Clark was recognised as the longest-serving leader of the Labour Party in its history (although some uncertainty exists over the exact date when Harry Holland became party leader), having served for 14 years, 69 days.
 By 26 October 2008 she had passed Holland's longest possible term and her position as longest-serving Labour leader was put beyond doubt.

 By the end of her tenure in office, Clark had come to be seen as a divisive figure, going from a Herald-DigiPoll popularity rating of nearly 60% in 2005 to 42% at the time of the 2008 general election.
 Portrayals of Clark as controlling and manipulative after the 2005 election increased when she abandoned her consensus-managerial approach, such as during the New Zealand foreshore and seabed controversy, and her support of the Crimes (Substituted Section 59) Amendment Act 2007 (the so-called anti-smacking law).
 She was accused of having a "nanny state" approach to social issues, a perception captured by the pejorative term 'Helengrad'.

 Labour had been consistently behind the National Party in opinion polls since 2006, and the gap widened significantly in early 2007.
 On 5 August 2008 the Treasury announced that the New Zealand economy had entered a recession.